Days Countdown

 Ways to Observe the International Day of Non-Violence

-- Cultural Events: Exhibitions and performances highlighting historical figures and events associated with non-violence take place globally.
+- Cultural Events: Exhibitions and performances highlight historical moments and figures associated with non-violent movements.

 Global Impact of the Non-Violence Movement